mbakholdina/lib-tcpdump-processing/README.md

                                 out of the .pcap(ng) one at the previous iterations of running the script.  [default:
                                 no-overwrite]
+  --port TEXT                   Decode packets as SRT on a specified port.
+                                This option is helpful when there is no SRT handshake in .pcap(ng) file.
+Should be used together with --overwrite option.
   --help                        Show this message and exit.
 ```